 The bidder shall also provide behind Tab 4 the following information in this section:

-3.2.4.1.1 Please propose a methodology or methodologies for Agency consideration on how best to implement MCO oversight activities in Section 1.3.1.6.
+3.2.4.1.1 Please propose a methodology or methodologies for Agency consideration on how best to implement MCO oversight activities in Section 1.3.1.6, including the reporting required from the MCOs in order to implement.
 Please also describe the number of assessments that would need to be completed monthly using each proposed methodology for MCO ride-alongs.
 The Agency has considered a few options, but looks to bidders’ expertise in designing a quality oversight program.
 Some examples of options the Agency has considered:

 Select five SIS and five interRAI assessments from each MCO to participate in each month.